Zverik/everydoor-website/en/faq.md

 * `1/0`: `addr:floor=1` + `level=0` (and there's an object nearby
   with the same `addr:floor`, but different `level`, or vice-versa).

+## How to undo an edit?

+In the changes list available from Settings, just swipe the item to the left.

+## How to change an amenity type?

+Tap on the editor title, where the type is written.

 ## All tagging questions

 Why an object is missing in the editor?
 When these white dots are